-To determine the claimed efficacy of the biocidal product or active substance, its biological/microbiological activity needs to be evaluated using appropriate methods.
+To determine the claimed efficacy of the biocidal product or active substance, itsbiological/ microbiological activity needs to be evaluated using appropriate methods.
 Efficacy is described as the ability of a biocidal product to perform the claimed activity when used according to the instructions recommended on the product label.
-Studies should be conducted using appropriate methods to demonstrate that the product is sufficiently effective against organisms under conditions of use (concentration, duration, application method, etc.).
+Studies should be conducted using appropriate methods to demonstrate that the product is sufficiently effective against organisms under conditions of use.

-There are different types of studies to determine the efficacy of the product [23]:
+There are different types of studies to determine the efficacy of the product.

+Screening tests:

-Screening tests: Screening tests are generally not related to practical/field conditions and are only performed with the active substance.
+Screening tests are generally not related to practical/field conditions and are only performed with the active substance.
 Therefore, such tests are used during product development.